stnava/niall/README.md

 # niall

+for processing all neuroimages in parallel computing environments

 notes on interaction with parallel cluster and usage with HPC for the ANTsX ecosystem

 ## how to read this repository